-The data analysis coming out of dating site, OK Cupid, is kind of awesome.
-In this iteration, sent in by Claire P. and Jessica Sherwood (of the Sociologists for Women in Society), one of the things they look at is the way that age preferences disadvantage older women on the site.
-First, the post’s author, Christian, points out, the distribution of singles is pretty matched by sex at most ages:
+The number crunchers at OK Cupid recently looked at how age preferences disadvantage older women on the site.
+First, the post’s author, Christian Rudder, points out, the distribution of singles is pretty matched by sex at most ages:

 But that doesn’t necessarily mean that women and men of the same age are reaching out to one another.

-Women at most ages state a preference to date men who are about eight years older or younger:
+Women at most ages state a preference to date men who are up to eight years older or eight years younger:

 For 25 year olds: